tanmaysachan/splitcompute/README.md

 ### Benchmarks

-Loading weights is a one time op (indexeddb -> local).
+Loading weights into the browser is a one time operation.

 | Laptop     | Inference Time (/layer) | Loading Weights (/layer) |
 | ---------- | ------ | ---------------------- |